bdhammel/simulated-visar/README.md

  - `sin_step`
  - `spatial_var_step`

 In this case, a callable function is defined, which must except a time value, and a spatial location.
-If the user defined function requires more argments, this can be simlified with use of a `lambda` function. e.g.
+If the user defined function requires more arguments, this can be simplified with use of a `lambda` function. e.g.

 ~~~python
 velocity_equation = lambda t, y : sin_step(20, .5, t, y, max_velocity=1)
 ~~~

-the function is then loaded into the target during the initilization of the target instance.
+the function is then loaded into the target during the initialization of the target instance.

 ~~~python
 target = Target(velocity_equation=velocity_equation)